ansible/ansible-lint/docs/installing.rst

 Using pip or pipx
 -----------------

-You can use either pip3_ or pipx_ to install it, the former one automatically isolates the linter from your current python environment.
+You can use either pip3_ or pipx_ to install it; the latter one automatically isolates the linter from your current python environment.
 That approach may avoid having to deal with particularities of installing python packages, like creating a virtual environment, activating it, installing